 Two men greeted each other in the house of one, Uchenna.
 Femi held Uchenna’s hand in a strong excited grip, and the left hand of each tapped the other’s shoulder.
-While Femi was all cheery with visible veins and muscles corroborating the pops of his cheeks, the shine of his teeth and the smiles of his eyes, Uchenna was seemingly comported but secretly envious, carrying himself with false air of confidence that only did not appear arrogant in his eyes and that of his new-found group of friends.
+While Femi was all cheery with visible veins and muscles corroborating the pops of his cheeks, the shine of his teeth and the smiles of his eyes, Uchenna was seemingly comported but secretly envious, carrying himself with false air of confidence that only did not appear arrogant in his eyes and that of his newly found group of friends.
 He could not fathom why, since he made new friends, he always had to make this much effort of conceit at the sight of this best friend from childhood.
 However, he knew Femi to read and understand him – Uchenna, no matter how he tried to pretend before him.
 It is this intuitive quality he now hates most about Femi.
-It used to be what he loved most when Femi was the centre of his eyes; he needed not say much before Femi offered his shoulders.
+It used to be what he loved most when Femi was the centre of his world; he needed not say much before Femi offered his shoulders.
 But he no longer wanted a shoulder to rest on!
 He wanted to have more than he needed so he never had to beg again!

 He was married and separated from his family because his wife did not like his new associates and their lifestyle; a lifestyle he needed to embrace in order ‘to belong’.
-According to her she did not want their children to be exposed to the potential danger the new friends and lifestyle portended for their lives.
-Not the money he now made nor this beautiful nice house he bought in the wealthiest part of the city would bring her back to him.
-This turn around in their life was not what they planned for their marriage, but since change is a constancy, he had to move on to pursue his desire for the political life he had entered, whatever it took to be in and to remain in it; even if it means dissociating himself from loved ones, friends and others he knew before now.
+According to her she did not want their children to be exposed to the potential danger the new friends and lifestyle portended for them.
+Neither the money he now made nor this beautiful nice house he bought in the wealthiest part of the city would bring her back to him.
+This turn around in their life was not what they planned for their marriage, but since change is a constancy, he had to move on to pursue his desire for the political life he had entered, whatever it took to be in and to remain in it; even if it meant dissociating himself from loved ones, friends and others he knew before now.

 It was said that politics is dirty in every country and since his country was not an exception, why should he not fulfil his desire by going into the filth?
 Why should he allow the flaws of the institution to stop him since that was the way he met and had always known the rules in practice to be different from the ethical theory?
 He did not start the corruption and he was certainly not the tree to start a forest of change; he would surely be cut down before he could produce a fruit.
 The world is ruled by the rich and powerful, whether they be unscrupulous or not.
-He has become impatient in trailing the path of the latter because that had not worked out well and fast enough for him in the recent past, and so he had resolved to accomplish his quest in the former.
+He has become impatient in trailing the path of the latter because that had not worked out well and fast enough for him in the recent past, and so he had resolved to accomplish his quest through the former.

 Femi, on the other hand, was not married yet at 35.
 Uchenna did not know what he was waiting for at that age.
 Brought up in a wealthy home, his father threw him out while he was still in the University for giving away huge amount of his wealth to charity.
 Femi laughed about it nowadays, but said he had become wiser now.
-Although, he had reconciled with his father, he preferred living by his own terms and means in his own rented apartment.
+Although, he had reconciled with his father, he preferred living by his own terms and means, in his own rented apartment.
 Still, his father gave him part of his inheritance to live by because the old man could not take his eyes off his son even though he was not too pleased with his looseness with money.

 It was this begging from his new political associates that had become an embarrassment to Uchenna.
 These associates tried to induce Femi into their league, but they realized that he was simply a jolly good fellow who was not ashamed to solicit for assistance for the poor, and could neither be maneuvered nor constricted into a conclave like theirs.
 Femi was a friend to all and an enemy to none; not even his enemies.
 He did not care to know the enemy, but he knew them.
 Yes, he related well with them – these associates, but his presence humbled them, demeaning their arrogance.
 He made them see themselves for who they were, devils before a saint.

 Today, Uche decided, he had to put a distance between their long-term friendship to continue to be acceptable to this political group.
-This is because they could no longer bear Femi’s attachment to him and consequent presence among them, which excruciate and emaciate their spirits.
+This is because they could no longer bear Femi’s attachment to him and consequent presence among them, which excruciated and emaciated their spirits.
 Being close to Femi did not give wealth to his hard work nor reward for his honesty.
 Life was not fair to the honest and the world belonged more to the unscrupulous, Uche figured.
 Heaven is where the reward of the virtuous is, but that seemed a long time to come.
 Many bad people repented before dying; perhaps, and he prayed, he would have the chance to repent too before he died.
 His friend was that opposite of him that he would always cherish; and he admired what he could not bring himself to be.
 But he had to end their friendship.

 ‘This handshake, one would think it’s been a long while.’
 Uche commented as they let go of their grip to sit.